Founder, Courses Manager and Expert Trainer

 Sharon has a multicultural background and is a Medical Doctor with more than 10 years of work experience.
-As a doctor, she feels that the best part of her job is to help and support her patients through health-related challenges in their life.
+As a doctor, she feels that the best part of her job is to help and support her patients through health-related challenges in their lives.

-In her work Sharon was intuitively drawn to coaching techniques and developed herself in this direction, becoming a leader and a teacher for medical doctors focusing on how to better communicate, support and promote change while providing medical care.
+In her work Sharon was intuitively drawn to coaching techniques and developed herself in this direction, becoming a leader and a teacher for medical doctors focusing on how to better communicate, support, and promote change while providing medical care.

 Feeling she wanted to further develop and support her patients, Sharon enrolled and completed Noa’s coaching and counselling course in 2018.

 The course gave her the confidence to start her own practice offering her expertise in the area of medical coaching while working and volunteering for short periods as a medical doctor abroad.

 Her approach is eclectic as she combines medical knowledge and coaching techniques to cater to her client’s needs.
 She sees a bright future as her practice expands and hopes to develop and make this her main line of work in the near future.

 Gillian hails from the UK, but moved to the Netherlands back in 1999.
 Her initial move to Holland was taken as a chance to broaden her horizons and experience a different culture, an idea, and a passion that Gillian has continued to pursue throughout her life.
 Now married with two young boys, Gillian truly enjoys her life in the Netherlands and is keen to pass on her love of people and culture to others.